jkriege2/JKQtPlotter/examples/simpletest_functionplot/README.md

 ## Notes
 Note that all the different variants to provide parameters can be used with all types of functions!

 Also see the example [Plotting Parsed Mathematical Functions as Line Graphs](../simpletest_parsedfunctionplot) for details on how the actual plotting algorithm works.
-That example also shows how to define a function as a string, which is then parsed and evaluated by an expression parser library embedded in JKQTPLotter.
+That example also shows how to define a function as a string, which is then parsed and evaluated by an expression parser library embedded in JKQTPlotter.

 All examples above use the graph class `JKQTPXFunctionLineGraph`, which plots a function `y=f(x)`.
 If you want to plot a function `x=f(y)`, you can use the class `JKQTPYFunctionLineGraph` instead.
 If in the examples above, we exchange all `JKQTPXFunctionLineGraph` for `JKQTPYFunctionLineGraph`, the graphs will be rotated by 90 degree, as all functions are interpreted as `x=f(y)`: